jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 Naming
 ------

-Long names are generally better than small names.

 Need to see the source for to know what a function does?
 Work on names!

-``testBuild_PRedBCWithDifference_whenCSOSN900AndICMSLessThan100Percent``
+Longer names are generally better than smaller one's.

+No `And` or `Or` in names.

 Comments
 --------